 The therapist begins with a history taking during which he examines the patient to determine the energetic imbalances.

-The pharmacopoeia consists in prescribing a mixture of plants whose dosage and composition are decided according to the case of each patient.
+Pharmacopoeia consists of prescribing a mixture of plants whose dosage and composition are decided for each patient individually.

 The therapist agrees on the treatment with the patient and then places an order with a Swiss laboratory that exercises strict control over the origin of the plants.
 The order is delivered to the pharmacy of your choice (according to a list established by the laboratory).

-The pharmacopoeia can also be associated with an acupuncture treatment.
-In this case, the therapist places the needles and lets the patient relax to fully benefit from the effect of the stimulation of the acupuncture points.
-While the needles are being inserted, the therapist prepares a prescription of pharmacopoeia adapted to the needs of the patient.
+Pharmacopoeia can also be associated with an acupuncture treatment.
+In this case, the therapist places the needles and lets the patient relax to fully benefit from the stimulation of the acupuncture points.
+While the needles are inserted, the therapist prepares a pharmacopoeia prescription adapted to the needs of the patient.